bravo1goingdark/ucfp/crates/ufp_index/doc/README.md

 ```

 Run `cargo run -p ufp_index --example index_demo` to see end-to-end insert +
 semantic/perceptual queries with the default RocksDB backend.
-Swap to Redis,
+Switch to the
-Postgres, MongoDB, redb, sled, in-memory, or a plugin backend by calling
+fast in-memory backend by calling `IndexConfig::with_backend(...)` in your
-`IndexConfig::with_backend(...)` in your initialization code -- no config files
+initialization code—no config files required.
-required.

 ## Architecture at a glance
 - **Data model:** `IndexRecord` captures the canonical hash, optional perceptual